Skip to main content

 - Consider connecting with alumni from your town’s high school who attend the school to learn more about their experience.

-- Before your visit, you should prepare by research the school or program’s website.
+- Before your visit, you should prepare by researching the school or program’s website.
 Make a list of questions to ask both staff and students.
 You can use the Campus Visit Checklist, too to help you organize your thoughts.

 - Don’t forget to get a map.
 Find out where the admission office is and where to park.